 Q: I don’t think I am imaginative, will this type of class be a waste of time?

-A: Often “non-imaginative” people seem to be able to visualize negative things just fine, and don’t realize that IS imagination.
+A: Often “non-imaginative” people seem to be able to visualize negative things just fine, and don’t realize that it still IS imagination.
 If you can imagine terrible things you can imagine great things!
-This format will increase your confidence in your imagination and ability to use it to create personal and transformative art.
+This format will increase your confidence in your imagination and ability to use it for creating personal and transformative art.

 Q: What is Radical Nature Painting?

 A: Radical meaning getting to the fundamental aspects of something.
 My method of painting out of doors is simplified and this enables me to get to work quickly and look for the information I need in an out of door study.
 I teach this method in my beginner classes.
 It also is about getting to the essence of nature through direct observation instead of translating a photo or inventing.
 I think nature studies are very important for artists and especially beginners.

 A: I was first inspired by the massive landscape paintings of Albert Bierstadt and then I discovered the impressionists and tonalists.
 Eventually I also came to discover and love artists like Georgia O’ Keeffe and Emily Carr.
 I never tire of looking at paintings by Monet or Inness and somehow those are my two major, if somewhat competing, inspirations.
 Monet for the colors and effect of energetic light, and Inness for the spiritual effect of light created by tones and brushwork.
 There are tonal Impressionsists.